 Using Acacia Wood for Indoor Furniture

 There’s no other wood in the world that compares to the toughness of acacia.
-It’s even more hard than teak, with a hardness value of 1700.
+So, how hard is Acacia?
+In fact, it’s even more hard than teak, with a hardness value of 1700.
 Because of this, it’s ideal for usage indoors.

 Both acacia and teak have a distinctive grain pattern that has come to be associated with elegance.
 When it comes to acacia vs. teak, luxury homeowners love acacia tables because of their stunning appearance.
 You can also stain acacia wood for a more beautiful look!